sagepublishing/rejected_article_tracker_pkg/README.md

 ## What is it?

 The SAGE rejected article tracker
-This package will take metadata(title, authors etc...) for research articles and will find the published versions in CrossRef.
+This package will take metadata(title, authors etc...) for research articles ("query articles") and will find the published versions in CrossRef ("match articles").

+The published versions are selected using very simple machine-learning.
+1. Numerical values are calculated for the difference in the titles of each query article and each candidate match article returned by CrossRef.
+2. ArXiv preprints with known DOIs are used to train a simple logistic regression to find the correct candidate for each query.

+This process is approximately 95% accurate.
+However, the package includes code to recreate the training dataset using the ArXiv and CrossRef APIs.
+This training dataset can be used to test other approaches to this problem and similar problems (such as detecting duplicate articles).

 Presently, the package takes JSON input, but using a library such as [pandas](https://github.com/pandas-dev/pandas) to convert it, spreadsheet data can be used.

 If you are a ScholarOne user, you can produce this easily.
 More detailed instructions are below.